eourcs/LockFreeCuckooHash/README.md

 ### Summary

 We are going to implement a fully concurrent lock-free hash table implementation based on _Nguyen and Tsigas_.
-We hope to improve upon their design with various optimizations suggested in the literature.
+We hope to improve upon their design with optimizations suggested in the literature.
 This implementation will be benchmarked against other hash table implementations under various read/write workloads.

 ### Background

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Hash tables are an incredibly common data structure with a wide variety of use cases, including removing duplicates, computing edge contraction, and generating binary decision diagrams.
+A common variant of the hash table uses "cuckoo hashing," which employs two distinct hash functions and guarantees worst case _O(1)_ lookup.

 ```markdown
 Syntax highlighted code block